awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 1. For **Create User for SMTP**, type a name for your SMTP user\.
 Alternatively, you can use the default value that is provided in this field\.
 When you finish, choose **Create**\.
 ![\[Create User for SMTP\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/console_smtp_create_new_user.png)

 1. Choose **Show User SMTP Credentials**\.
 Your SMTP credentials are shown on the screen\.
-Copy these credentials and store them in a safe place\.
-You can also choose **Download Credentials** to download a file that contains your credentials\.
+Download or copy these credentials and store them in a safe place, as you cannot view or save your credentials after you dismiss this dialog box\.
-![\[Create User for SMTP\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/console_smtp_user_created.png) **Important**
+![\[Create User for SMTP\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/images/console_smtp_user_created.png)
-This is the only time that you can view your SMTP credentials\.
-We recommend that you download these credentials and keep them in a location where they won't be deleted\.
-If you lose these credentials, you have restart the process of creating your SMTP user\.

 1. Choose **Close Window**\.